appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 * An adaptive (not solely static-payload) adversarial exercise shall be performed against both the direct and indirect injection channels, and the attack-success rate shall be reported.
 * The Agent's layered mitigations (detection, containment, least-privilege blast-radius limits, and monitoring per §2.3) shall demonstrably reduce attack success relative to an unmitigated baseline.
 * A successful attack shall not, on its own, cause a sensitive action without fresh per-action user consent (§2.2.2) or disclose sensitive data.
+* Attack-success measurement shall be based on the prohibited downstream outcome, not solely on whether a detector or classifier recognized the payload.
 * The developer shall attest to a periodic red-team program covering direct and indirect prompt injection.

 ## 3.2 Output Validation and Sanitization